DenisBecker/Portfolio-Analysis/README.md

 a risk-return diagram.
 The minimum variance is not computed by means of optimization.
 It is simply the random prortfolio with least variance.
 In this code we print some intermediate results.
 Also the calculation of the average deviation is shown in the code.

 The file **Portfolio_Cloud_Short_StDev.py** is a short version of **Portfolio_Cloud.py** where all the unnecessary code is removed.

+**Portfolio Optimization (Two Assets Only):** This file illustrates how to find the optimal protfolio (i. e. minimum variance for given return) for two assets only.
+The SciPy (Scientific Python) package is applied for this purpose.
+Numerical data is synthetic and not based on real stocks.

+**Portfolio Optimization (Given Covariance):** This file illustrates how to find the optimal protfolio (i. e. minimum variance for given return) for several assets if the covarince matrix is given.
+The SciPy (Scientific Python) package is applied for this purpose.
+Numerical data is synthetic and not based on real stocks.